sedelmeyer/dotfiles/README.rst

 My personal dotfiles and configuration scripts
 ==============================================

-This repository contains my personal dotfiles and linux configuration scripts.
+This repository contains my personal dotfiles and Linux configuration scripts.

-These were created so I can more easily migrate my development environment among linux machines and more easily wipe and reinstall my desktop OS on a more frequent basis.
+These were created so I can more easily migrate my development environment among Linux machines and easily wipe and reinstall my desktop operating system on a more frequent basis.

 .. contents:: Contents
   :local: